 Tawsen’s Palace Inn – (aircon-from Php2,500 to Php5,000, private bathroom, free breakfast): 0921-639-8509/0995-728-8193

 Casa Domingo (aircon-from Php2,800 to Php4,500, private bathroom, free breakfast) – 0956-264-5045/0929-209-1113

 Hi-end: Fundacion Pacita (family room-5 pax, airconditioned, with breakfast and airport transfers-P21,235.50/night)

-Do It Yourself Tours (DIY) are no longer allowed by the local Government because they want to monitor and control the number of visitors.
+Do It Yourself Tours (DIY) are no longer allowed by the local government because they want to monitor and control the number of visitors.
 There are two options in touring Batanes: the tricycle tour and the package/group tour run by travel agencies.
 Since we were only three, we chose the tricycle tour so we can manage our time without being rushed by an organizer as well as fellow travelers with different characters and moods.

-Maximum passengers for the tricycle are only three.
+The maximum passengers for the tricycle are only three.
 Right now their basic standard rate for this tour is: